 MA in English, University of Missouri

-Gender, race, and the law
+Gender, race, and law

-Focused primarily on the Caribbean and southeastern North America from the eighteenth through the mid-nineteenth centuries, my work examines intersections of culture and law that shaped understandings of gender, sexuality, and family within the institution of slavery.
+Focused on the Caribbean and southeastern North America from the eighteenth through the mid-nineteenth centuries, my work examines intersections of culture and law that shaped understandings of gender, sexuality, and family within the institution of slavery.
 My research extends to methodological possibilities for using visual and literary archives to study the lives and experiences of enslaved people and other groups whose perspectives are often absent from traditional historical sources.